lfph/foundation/weekly-update.md

 # Weekly Updates

+## December 9, 2022

+:rocket: From #cardea:
+Cardea met this week for an in-depth conversation with Cardea community member Kristy Gale, founder & CEO of HONOR Data Rights Management, on the technologies and devices used to collect athlete data and how personal information data privacy relates to the sports community.
+:ship: The rest of the community is quietly working away on their projects.
+More next week!

+## December 2, 2022

+:snow_cloud: This week, we have no updates.
+We wish you a happy holidays!

 ## November 25, 2022

 :turkey: This week, we have no updates.
 We wish you a happy holidays!